Paradise

 Ben Tufnell

 Paradise is a crumbling cottage deep in a forest; Nash is free to leave the house but must not leave the woods.
 It is winter, and this wild and remote place is unknowable and terrifying.
-He attempts to map the woods, to find a way out, but they resist him, the land seemingly shifting and changing.
+He attempts to map his surroundings to find a way out, but they resist him, the land seemingly shifting and changing.
+Moreover, he begins to suspect that his employers’ intentions may be much darker than anticipated.

-Forging a friendship with Brigid, the daughter of Paradise’s housecleaner, Nash begins to understand and appreciate the woods that have become his home.
-Brigid is lively, rural, wild, sure of herself and at home in the natural world.
-He is confused, paranoid, scared, urban, alienated.
+Forming an unlikely friendship, Nash finally begins to understand the consoling power of the place that has become his home.
+Brigid is sure of herself and at home in the natural world, while he is urban, lost.
 But she longs for his world, and he longs for hers.

-Paradise is the brilliant new novel from Ben Tufnell, an uncategorizable Kafkaesque eco-thriller combining elements of crime, noir, folk horror and nature writing, addressing the most urgent of contemporary issues.
+Paradise is the brilliant new novel from Ben Tufnell, an uncategorizable Kafkaesque eco-thriller combining elements of noir, folk horror and nature writing, addressing the most urgent of contemporary issues.

 Praise for Paradise